The bummer about breaking a bone in the summer is that standard casts are usually not waterproof.

 The Waterproof Cast Cover I Bought

-Does This Cast Cover Work?
+Does This Cast Cover for Swimming and Baths Work?

 If your child can be careful while swimming with a cast, this may be a solution for you.
 It definitely helped us bathe and I’m just not sure what I would have done without it.

-The also make waterproof cast covers in adult sizes.
+They also make waterproof cast covers in adult sizes.
 And if you live in San Diego, read my post about breaking a bone after hours.